Alluxio/alluxio/docs/en/Configuring-Alluxio-with-S3.md

 These dependencies are usually not in conflict with other projects, but in cases like using Apache MapReduce with the S3A client, conflicting versions may cause issues at runtime.
 You can avoid this problem by enabling ufs delegation `alluxio.user.ufs.delegation.enabled` which delegates client operations to the under storage through Alluxio servers.
-Alternative you can manually resolve the conflicts when generating the map reduce classpath and/or jars, keeping only the highest versions of each dependency.
+Alternatively you can manually resolve the conflicts when generating the map reduce classpath and/or jars, keeping only the highest versions of each dependency.